sww1235/edc-mux-board/README.md

 Provides media control of smartphone, audio passthrough and bias voltage blocking.

 Media control may be provided via emulating a headset or through some form of USB control.

+Note: Android devices use different pinout and resistors to apple devices.
+Much more feasible to support Android than Apple.

 ## Interface specs